Starcrawler: 2018–2020: Devour You

 Starcrawler released the single "Hollywood Ending" along "Tank Top" as a B-side on November 16, 2018.

-On February 26, 2019, Starcrawler released the second single "She Gets Around" that recalls '90s alternative rock bands like Nirvana and The Breeders with heavy power chords and Arrow's outstanding vocal performance who snarls the tune's dark lyrics in between enthusiastic growls and howls.
+On February 26, 2019, Starcrawler released the second single "She Gets Around" that recalls '90s alternative rock bands like Nirvana and The Breeders with heavy power chords and Arrow's vocal performance who snarls the tune's dark lyrics in between growls and howls.

-The band participated in the motion picture soundtrack for the film Pet Sematary by making a cover of the Ramones song with the same title and was uploaded on April 5, 2019.
+The band contributed a cover of the Ramones song with the same title to the soundtrack of the film Pet Sematary, which was digitally released on April 5, 2019.

 On October 11, the band released their second studio album Devour You.

 2020–present: She Said

-On August 2, 2020, De Wilde stated on an Instagram post that she was sexually assaulted in a dressing room by a male stripper earlier in January while on tour with The Growlers in Melbourne, Australia.
-She said her bandmates were locked out of the dressing room while the assault took place, and that while none of The Growlers band members directly participated in the act, they laughed and filmed the incident, in which she repeatedly attempted to leave but was held down.
-Starcrawler's guitarist, Henri Cash, later made a statement that De Wilde's claims were true, and that the band had tried to enter the room in which the incident took place, but to no avail.
-Lead singer of The Growlers, Brooks Nielsen, who was said to have orchestrated the incident, issued an apology on Instagram, and stated that guitarist Matt Taylor had taken temporary leave despite denying the allegations.
+On August 2, 2020, de Wilde stated in an Instagram post that she was sexually assaulted in a dressing room by a male stripper in January on a tour stop with The Growlers in Melbourne, Australia.
+She said her bandmates were locked out of the dressing room while the assault took place, and that while none of the members of The Growlers directly participated in the assault, they laughed and filmed the incident, in which she repeatedly attempted to leave but was held down.
+Starcrawler guitarist Henri Cash later made a statement backing up de Wilde's claims, stating that the band had tried to enter the room to no avail.
+Brooks Nielsen, lead singer of The Growlers, who was said to have orchestrated the incident, issued an apology on Instagram and stated that guitarist Matt Taylor had taken temporary leave despite denying the allegations.

-On October 8, Austin Smith announced on Instagram his departure from the band, citing in a post that he needed the time to "[find] the joy of life with family and friends," and to take a "much needed break".
-The band later confirmed Austin's departure stating that he's "no longer playing in Starcrawler", and that they "wish him well in the future."
+On October 8, Austin Smith announced his departure from the band on Instagram, citing his need for time to "[find] the joy of life with family and friends" and for a "much needed break".
+The band later confirmed Austin's departure, stating he was "no longer playing in Starcrawler", and that they "wish him well in the future."

-Starcrawler released their third album, She Said, on September 16, 2022 via Big Machine Records.
+Starcrawler released their third album, She Said, on September 16, 2022, via Big Machine Records.

 Critical reception

-In a performance review in The Guardian the band was described as "Blending the sludgy, doom-laden riffs of Black Sabbath with the urgent pop-punk of The Runaways, the young LA band Starcrawler are a group whose entire DNA seems linked to the 1970s."
+In a review in The Guardian the band was described as "Blending the sludgy, doom-laden riffs of Black Sabbath with the urgent pop-punk of The Runaways, the young LA band Starcrawler are a group whose entire DNA seems linked to the 1970s."